Student Life Cycle

 CHAS Campus Climate Survey 2009

 Wellesley College was one of twenty colleges and universities administering the Consortium on High Achievement and Success (CHAS) Campus Climate Survey in October, 2009.
 The survey asked students from all four classes to rate their satisfaction with various aspects of campus life, their participation in different activities, and, in particular, their interactions with students unlike themselves and the sense of community that exists on their campus.
-The survey was sent electronically to half of each of the four classes and achieved a response rate of 53%.
+The survey was sent electronically to half of each of the four classes.

 Reports available for: